How to Clean a Granite Composite Sink

 - Do not use steel wool and abrasive sponges

-With proper care, granite sinks are simple to keep looking new for years to come.
-Follow the steps below daily to keep your sink in tip-top condition:
+With proper care, granite sinks are simple to clean and can be keep looking new for years to come.
+Follow the daily cleaning steps below to keep your entire sink in tip-top condition:

 - Moisten the sponge with warm water